takouhai/takouhai.github.io/_includes/main_text.md

 ---

-Hey!
-I'm Daniel.
+hey! i'm daniel.

-I'm a Software Developer, Web Developer, and Graphic Designer.
+i'm a storyteller working at west virginia university's lgbtq+ center.

-I love making things that are fun and easy to use, look good and work great.
-I have experience with JavaScript/Node, Ruby/Rails, front-end web development, video editing, vector graphics, bitmap graphics, and graphic design.
+i love making things that are fun and easy to use, look good and work great. i have experience with js/node, ruby/ruby on rails, full stack development, video editing, graphic design, and much more!

-I run [TacoWolf](https://tacowolf.net) along with a few friends of mine.
+i run [TacoWolf](https://tacowolf.net) along with a few friends of mine. it's my little home away from home.

-I'm currently studying at West Virginia University to get a Bachelor's in Computer Science.
+i'm currently studying at west virginia

-Let's make something together!
+let's make something together!

 ## things to see
 * [projects]({{'/llegos/projects' | absolute_url}})